do3cc/isotopp.github.io/_posts/2021-10-12-understanding-git.md

 ...
 ```

-The important takeaway seems to be that git does not store changes made to files, it stores full files.
+The important takeaway seems to be that git does not store changes made to a file, it stores full files.
 That is less inefficient than it sounds, because unchanged files will have the same hash.
 Things with the same  hash will exist only once in storage, no matter in how many commits (or trees) they are being referenced.